aglowid/IndexTheContent/README.md

 For api help - visit http://localhost:3000/api_help/index
 On api help page, api list is available. and you can also call api from there.
 Response will be displayed to that page.

+If you are using host other than host: "http://localhost:3000" -> chnage host to secret.yml file to use api help.